seantwie03/cli_demos/README.md

 #### Details

 A more complicated solution that utilizes Kitty's remote control capability.
 This implementation allows usage of the presenter notes.
 It works when escalating to `root` and switching users.
 It also works in TUIs like `vim` and `parted`.
-Requires the [Kitty](https://sw.kovidgoyal.net/kitty/) Terminal which only runs on Mac and Linux (or WSLg).
+Requires the [Kitty](https://sw.kovidgoyal.net/kitty/) Terminal which only runs on Mac, Linux, and [WSLg](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps).